Required Common Courses. ISLE students are required to take the following courses:

 Independent Field Study.
 The Independent Field Study is the culmination of the semester-long Sri Lanka Studies Seminar, and represents four weeks of independent field study, resulting in a major written report and oral seminar presentation on a topic chosen by the student in consultation with the ISLE Faculty Director and Field Study Consultant.
-The Sri Lankan Studies Seminar also consists of orientation readings and discussions conducted online before departure for Sri Lanka, a series of lectures, discussions and presentations by distinguished Sri Lankan academics and writers/artists on topics of historical and contemporary relevance.
+In this final session of the program, students are challenged to put their language skills and cultural proficiencies to work, as they navigate their chosen region and gather research independently.
 This course is worth four semester-hour credits.

 ISLE students choose two courses from among a range of electives, each of which is worth two semester-hour credits.
 Following is a list of electives offered by the ISLE Program in recent years.
 Applicants should contact the Program for specific elective course information for the ISLE semester they plan to attend.

 Buddhist Ethics.
 Studies of fundamental Buddhist theories of action as articulated in canonical texts, and their applicability in the context of moral and psychological dilemmas in contemporary life.
 Meditation and observation of various Buddhist rituals are part of the field study experience.